vincentskele/volt/README.md

-# PizzaBot
+# Volt

-PizzaBot is a Discord bot designed to provide a fun and interactive economy system for your server.
-Users can earn, spend, and manage virtual currency while enjoying features like jobs, pets, and games.
+Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord economy system paired with a basic UI.
+Users can earn, spend, and manage virtual currency while enjoying features like jobs and games.

 ## Features
 - **Basic Economy**: Manage wallets and banks with commands to deposit, withdraw, and transfer funds.
 - **Admin Tools**: Grant money or items, create or remove items, and manage users and jobs.
 - **Shop System**: Buy, sell, and redeem items.
 - **Jobs**: Assign jobs to users for rewards.
-- **Games**: Play blackjack and other interactive games.
+- **Games**: Play blackjack.
 - **Web UI**: Dashboard page.

 ## Prerequisites